 - Sophomore Aidan Connolly (Grayslake, Ill.) had two assists.
 Seniors James Warner (Ham Lake, Minn.) and Kellen Asmundson (Inver Grove, Minn.) each had helpers.

-- Junior Paul Fischer (Champlin, Minn.) caused a team-high three turnovers.
+- Junior Paul Fisher (Champlin, Minn.) caused a team-high three turnovers.
 Freshman Jordan Alexander (Littleton, Colo.) made his first career start and had nine saves.

 BEYOND THE BOX SCORE